quambene/eric-rs/README.md

 ## What is ERiC?

-ERiC is a C library that is integrated into a tax application.
+ERiC is a shared C library that is integrated into a tax application.
 ERiC checks the data supplied by the tax application for plausibility, and transmits the data encrypted to the computing center of the respective tax administration.

 ## Requirements